-If you have been unlucky (or should I say lucky) enough to see a Blue Screen on your Windows 11, Windows 10, Windows 8.1 or Windows 8 computer, you may have noticed that they now appear to be more user-friendly, simpler, and easier on the eyes.
+If you have been unlucky enough to see a Blue Screen on your Windows 11 or Windows 10 computer, you may have noticed that they now appear more user-friendly, simpler, and easier on the eyes.

 The message usually is simple and to the point.
 You have a sad emoticon and a simple message stating: